DeepRank/pdbprep/README.md

 PDB, its intermediate temporary files won't be deleted and we can check them afterwards.

-Several comments in the `pdb_cleaning_v2.sh` file explain the process.
+Several comments in the `pdb_prepare.sh` file explain the process.